isabella232/advertising-cloud.en/help/dsp/measurement/campaign-reporting/email-reports.md

 Filters define the scope for your report.
 There are two kinds of filters in email reports.

 * **1) Filter by Date:** Define the timeframe for your report.
-You can setdates to `reporton` past events or set it up to send data for future campaigns.
+You can set dates to report on past events or set it up to send data for future campaigns.

 The options for this filter are: